Brazil's Oi to file bankruptcy reorganization on Monday: sources

 Oi, Brazil's largest fixed-line phone carrier and No. 4 mobile operator, along with six subsidiaries, filed on June 20 for the country's biggest-ever bankruptcy protection, involving 65.4 billion reais ($19.3 billion) of bonds, bank debt and operating liabilities.

-The case pits minority shareholders against a controlling group led by Pharol SGPS SA .
-Some bondholders are courting Brazil's government as an ally to avoid a breakup of the carrier, according to sources involved in the process.
+The case pits minority shareholders against a controlling group led by Pharol SGPS SA.
+Some bondholders are courting Brazil's government as an ally to avoid a break-up of the carrier, according to sources involved in the process.

+Separately on Friday, the judge overseeing Oi's bankruptcy proceedings suspended an extraordinary meeting of shareholders scheduled for Sept.
+8. The meeting had been called by minority shareholder Société Mondiale, which wants to replace Pharol-appointed board members.

+Société Mondiale has also proposed legal action against current and former managers of Oi for losses the company allegedly incurred as a result of their management decisions.

+Oi said in a securities filing that the judge had called on the dissenting parties to resolve the conflict through mediation within an initial period of 20 days.

-Once the reorganization plan is presented to the court, creditors and the company can negotiate the terms before the judge organizes a creditor vote on the plan.
+Once Oi's reorganization plan is presented to the court, creditors and the company can negotiate terms before the judge organizes a creditor vote on the plan.

 Oi preferred shares rose 3 percent in afternoon trading on the Sao Paulo stock exchange, to 2.53 reais.

-(Reporting by Ana Mano and Guillermo Parra-Bernal; Editing by Richard Chang)
+Reporting by Ana Mano and Guillermo Parra-Bernal; Editing by Richard Chang and Dan Grebler